 The first of these - the first to cross the borders of our region - starts in A Rúa and ends in Quiroga.
 The difficulty level of this 28-kilometre stage is low.
 It follows the river Sil along a good part of its course and passes through the so-called Montefurado Tunnel: an impressive feat of Roman engineering.
 In Quiroga, we can visit the Archaeological Museum.

-During the third stage, pilgrims walk from Monforte to Chantada, covering a distance of 31.6 kilometres.
+During the third stage, pilgrims walk from Monforte to Chantada, crossing Pantón, covering a distance of 31.6 kilometres.
+The capital of the last municipality has the only monastery inhabited in an interrupted manner in the whole of Ribeira Sacra.
 Most of this route follows an old Roman road.
 This section is considered to be of medium difficulty, with 2.5 kilometres of steep gradients.
 During this stage, pilgrims have the chance to visit numerous examples of the area's Romanesque heritage and to take in the picturesque landscapes of the banks of the river Miño.

 In the final stage of the Winter Route through our region, pilgrims travel from Chantada to the town of Rodeiro.
 This difficulty level of this 26-kilometre stretch is moderate.
 Pilgrims climb up from Chantada up to the chapel of Nuestra Señora do Faro, located in one of the highest parts of this mountain range separating the provinces of Lugo and Pontevedra.